-- 1. We have received a student/parent handbook from the school this year and understand our rights and responsibilities outlined in the handbook.
+- We have received a student/parent handbook from the school this year and understand our rights and responsibilities outlined in the handbook.
 A copy of the Eldon R-1 School District policies and procedures are available on the school district's website. - 2.
 We have read the student discipline section of the handbook.
 The discipline process (1) maintains high expectations for personal responsibility and accountability, (2) sustains a safe and positive climate for learning, (3) respects the students and school, (4) involves a partnership between the home, school and community, and (5) recognizes the relationship between behavior and academic achievement.
 Non-compliance with these standards may result in student suspension, expulsion, and/or reporting to law enforcement or the appropriate agency. - 3.
 We have read the guidelines for discipline/consequences that are in the district handbook in the transportation section.
 We understand that students riding to and/or from school or any activity are subject to the rules of the Eldon R-1 School District and the laws of Missouri.
 Any misbehavior is very serious and may be hazardous to the safety of all passengers.
 Long-term suspension of bus privileges may result from continual bus misconduct. - 4.
-We have received an Internet Use Consent form for internet/technology usage.
+We have received a student/parent handbook from the school this year and understand our rights and responsibilities outlined in the handbook.
+A copy of the Eldon R-1 School District policies and procedures are available on the school district's website. - 5.
+We have read the student discipline section of the handbook.
+The discipline process (1) maintains high expectations for personal responsibility and accountability, (2) sustains a safe and positive climate for learning, (3) respects the students and school, (4) involves a partnership between the home, school and community, and (5) recognizes the relationship between behavior and academic achievement.
+Non-compliance with these standards may result in student suspension, expulsion, and/or reporting to law enforcement or the appropriate agency. - 6.
+We have read the guidelines for discipline/consequences that are in the district handbook in the transportation section.
+We understand that students riding to and/or from school or any activity are subject to the rules of the Eldon R-1 School District and the laws of Missouri.
+Any misbehavior is very serious and may be hazardous to the safety of all passengers.
+Long-term suspension of bus privileges may result from continual bus misconduct. - We have received an Internet Use Consent form for internet/technology usage.
 Students will be able to use the district's technology resources as long as the district's guidelines are followed.
-Misconduct is outlined in Board Policies EHB and KKB. - 5.
+Misconduct is outlined in Board Policies EHB and KKB. - 8.
 In the case of an emergency, every attempt will be made to reach parents and other emergency contacts provided to the school.
-If no parent or contact can be reached, we understand that our student may be transported to and treated at the local emergency room in the case of a medical issue or the local police station for any other types of serious issues. - 6.
+If no parent or contact can be reached, we understand that our student may be transported to and treated at the local emergency room in the case of a medical issue or the local police station for any other types of serious issues. - 9.
 We have read the notice for directory information section of the handbook.
 We understand that throughout the course of the school year, it is occasionally asked to supply student information, including pictures, to various organizations and/or business, including the local newspapers.
-If you do not want this information released, then you must complete the form on page 54 and return it by September 13, 2021.
+If you do not want this information released, then you must complete the form on page 55 and return it by September 11, 2023.

-Students - Return this form to your 8th hour teacher
+Students -Return this form to your 8th hour teacher

-Student Signature: Date:

-D 45° D.

-Parent Signature: Date:
+Student Signature: Date: Parent Signature: Date: